mchung/heroku-buildpack-wordpress/README.markdown

 ### Configuring cron
 By default, wp-cron is fired on every page load and scheduled to run jobs like future posts or backups.
 This buildpack disables wp-cron so that visitors don't have to wait to see the site.

-Heroku allows you to trigger wp-cron from their scheduler
+Heroku allows you to trigger wp-cron from their scheduler.
 ```bash
 $ heroku addons:add scheduler:standard